-While I did not start any of the tomatoes or herbs from seeds, each plant has matured and is growing strong and has not yet to bite the proverbial dust.
-So far I've been able to harvest a few tomatoes and basil for salads, parsley for chimichurri and dill to make a sauce for fish.
+While I did not start any of the tomatoes or herbs from seeds, each plant is maturing and is producing fruit.
+So far I've been able to harvest a few tomatoes, zucchini and basil for salads and parsley for chimichurri and pesto.

-The mint, which I managed to keep alive over the winter is doing its thing so there's enough for ice tea, smoothies or fruit salad.
-I look forward to coffee (thank you Troubadour Coffee Roasters) in the garden, weather permitting, and its been a peaceful way to start the day.
+Most mornings you’ll find me at the garden, weeding, pruning, fertilizing and watering.
+I look forward to enjoying coffee (thank you Troubadour Coffee Roasters), weather permitting, and its been a peaceful way to start the day.

 This has been the summer of salads.
-Greens from the farmers market have been a blessing--arugula, red, green and rocket lettuces, sorrel, romaine, spring mix and kale have been so good.
-Most of what I've been preparing on the hottest of days has not required extensive cooking or the oven.
+Greens from the farmers market have been a blessing--arugula, red, green and rocket lettuces, sorrel, romaine, spring mix and kale have been staples.
+Most of what I've been preparing on the hottest of days have not required extensive cooking or the oven.

-Summer breakfast of Rittman Orchards peaches, Pat's Granola and yogurt
+Summer breakfast of local peaches, Pat's Granola and yogurt

 I've shared here before how Queens, New York had many farms when I grew up there in the sixties.
 We'd visit the farms and pick up cucumbers, zucchini, massive onions and fresh corn.
-The cucumbers usually showed up on our plates sliced with tomatoes, onions and Good Seasons salad dressing (made in their own bottle)--no fancy dressing, olive oil or balsamic vinegar.
+The cucumbers usually showed up on our plates sliced with our own garden tomatoes, raw white onions and Good Seasons salad dressing (made in their own bottle)--no fancy dressing, olive oil or balsamic vinegar ever graced our table.

-My sister is especially fond of cucumbers and this summer is growing her own.
-She's been "quick" pickling cucumbers from the local farmers markets in northern Virginia this summer before her garden harvest.
+My sister is especially fond of cucumbers and this summer she is growing another bumper crop.
+She's been "quick" pickling cucumbers again from her garden.